-- Two team photos: an official one and one funny photo with all team members. - 6 photos of the vehicle (from every side, from top and bottom) - URL to YouTube (should be either public or accessible by link) showing the vehicle driving autonomously.
-That part of the video where driving demonstration exists must be at least 30 seconds in length. - A schematic diagram in form of JPEG, PNG or PDF of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.

-Link to a GitHub public repository with the code for all components which were programmed to participate in the competition.
+- Discussion, Information and motivation for the vehicle's mobility, power and sense, and obstacle management. - Photos of the vehicle (from every side, from top and bottom), and a team photo. - URL to YouTube (should be either public or accessible by link) showing the vehicle driving autonomously.
+That part of the video where driving demonstration exists, must be at least 30 seconds in length.
+One video for each challenge must be provided. - Link to a GitHub public repository with the code for all components which were programmed to participate in the competition.
 The repository may also include the files for models used by 3D printers, laser cutting machines and CNC machines to produce the vehicle elements.
-The history of commits should contain at least 3 commits - the first one not later than 2 months before the competition - it must contain not less than 1/5 of the final amount of the code.
-The second one is not later than 1 month before the competition, the third one not later than 1 day before the competition.
+The history of commits should contain at least 3 commits the first one not later than 2 months before the competition it must contain not less than 1/5 of the final amount of the code.
+The second one is not later than 1 month before the competition, the third one not later than 1 week before the competition.
 The repository must contain a README.md file with a short description in English (not less than 5000 characters) of the designed solution.
 The goal of the description is to clarify which modules the code consists of, how they are related to the electromechanical components of the vehicle, and what is the process to build/compile/upload the code to the vehicle's controllers.
 A template for the GitHub repos is available on https://github.com/World-Robot-Olympiad-Association/wro2022-fe-template.